cheulyop/cheulyop.github.io/_pages/teaching.md

 </header>

 * [KAIST IT Academy](https://ita.kaist.ac.kr/) - **Image Deep Learning with PyTorch** (*Feb.
 2020, Co-instructed with [Jisu Han](linkedin.com/in/jisuhan))*
-  * A 2-week course on the basics of deep learning with PyTorch in Korean & English, with an emphasis on processing image data.
+  * A 2-week course on the basics of deep learning with PyTorch in Korean & English, with a focus on processing images.

 <header class="pub-heading">
 	<h4>Programming</h4>